edopast/HITCH8/README.md

 Supported instructions are:

+### General operations

 - NOP: no operation, go to next instruction;
 - HLT: stop execution;

+### Bitwise operations

 - AND: bitwise AND (8 or 16 bits) between two registers;
 - OR: bitwise OR (8 or 16 bits) between two registers;
 - SHL: bitwise logic shift to the left the content of a register (8, 16 or 32 bits);
 - SHR: bitwise logic shift to the right the content of a register (8, 16 or 32 bits);
 - SHRA: bitwise aritmetic shift to the right the content of a register (8, 16 or 32 bits);

+### Basic arithmetic operations

 - ADD: addition between two registers (8, 16 or 32 bits);
 - SUB: subtraction between two registers (8, 16 or 32 bits);
 - ADDI: register plus 8-bit immediate (8 bits reg);
 - SUBI: register minus 8-bit immediate (8 bits reg);

+### RAM management

 - LDW: load from RAM memory to a register (8 or 16 bits);
 - STW: store content of a register to RAM memory (8 or 16 bits);
 - LDWSP: load from RAM memory to a register (8 or 16 bits).
-Address of Stack Pointer;
+Address stored in Stack Pointer;
 - STWSP: store content of a register to RAM memory (8 or 16 bits).
-Address of Stack Pointer;
+Address stored in Stack Pointer;

+### Branches and jumps

 - BRZ: branch to program instruction if register (8, 16 or 32 bits) = 0;
 - BRG: branch to program instruction if register (8, 16 or 32 bits) > 0;
 - BRGE: branch to program instruction if register (8, 16 or 32 bits) >= 0;
 - BRL: branch to program instruction if register (8, 16 or 32 bits) < 0;
 - BRLE: branch to program instruction if register (8, 16 or 32 bits) <= 0;
 - JMP: unconditional jump to instruction;

+### Move and write registers

 - MOV: move content of general-purpose register to another one, (8, 16 or 32 bits);
 - MOVI: move 8bit or 16bit number to general-purpose register;

+### Stack pointer management

 - ADDSP: add 8-bit immediate to stack Pointer;
 - SUBSP: subtract 8-bit immediate to stack Pointer;
 - MOVSP: move value of stack pointer to another register;
 - RESSP: reset stack pointer;

+## Programs

+So far, two samples programs have been created.
+They can be found in programs folder:
+- MUL8 performs multiplications between two unsigned 8-bits integers
+- MUL16 performs multiplications between two unsigned 16-bits integers
+More examples in the future.

 ## Credits

  - [Ben Eater's 8-bit CPU](https://eater.net/)
  - [Carl Burch's Logisim](https://sourceforge.net/projects/circuit/)
  - The "microcontrollers and DSPs" course I took during the Bachelor's degree course in Mechatronic Engineering, University of Padova